abdulib/Mission_to_Mars/README.md

 * Visited the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

-* You will need to click each of the links to the hemispheres in order to find the image url to the full resolution image.

 ## Step 2 - MongoDB and Flask Application